Case Study: Colorado Ozone July 29, 2014

 - Remind students of the process of ozone formation that they investigated previously.
 For ozone to grow there needs to be NOx pollution and sunlight.
 It can grow during the day while the Sun is shining and pollution is accumulating.
 Ask students what else can impact ozone.

-- Provide student pairs with Worksheet 1B and show the weather radar from July 29, 2014.
+- Provide student pairs with Student Sheet 1B and show the weather radar from July 29, 2014.

 - Ask students if they see any correlation between the weather and the ozone levels (students should notice that ozone starts to climb after sunrise and that afternoon thunderstorms caused ozone to drop in the afternoon.)